-- The audit for a dependent S&WCD that is a component units of a county may be included in the audit of that county.
-A dependent S&WCD meeting the above financial threshold should check with the county to find out if the county included the S&WCD in its audit.
+- The financial audit for a dependent S&WCD that is a component unit of a county may be included in the audit of that county.
+A dependent S&WCD meeting the above financial threshold should check with the county to find out if the county included the S&WCD in its financial audit.

 - Mail one paper copy to the Florida Auditor General (for the address, see the “Local Governmental Entity Audit Report Submittal Checklist” available on the Florida Auditor General website at Florida Auditor General – Technical Guidance – Local Governments.

 - Email one electronic copy to the Florida Auditor General (for instructions, see Instructions for Local Governmental Entity Audit Reports Electronically Submitted to the Auditor General).